About Steve Haining

 Steve Haining is an internationally acclaimed visual artist, renowned for breaking the Guinness World Record for the Deepest Underwater Portrait Photo-shoot and becoming the first person in history to capture a model portrait series beyond the no-decompression limits of scuba diving.
 With a remarkable portfolio that spans photography, cinematography, and directing for both television and feature films, Steve has garnered numerous accolades for his groundbreaking and imaginative work.

-Steve’s career began over a decade ago, quickly establishing him as a prominent figure in photography.
+Steve’s career began over a decade ago, quickly establishing him as a prominent figure in photography before moving into film production.
 His early work saw him collaborating with top rock bands and performing artists, capturing iconic album covers and promotional material while touring the world.
 His impressive portfolio led to partnerships with major record labels such as Universal Music and BMI, as well as influential television networks like MTV and Much Music.

 With a career marked by both artistic innovation and commercial success, Steve Haining continues to redefine the visual arts, leaving an indelible impact on the industry.

-This year, Haining is set to direct a new television pilot, a documentary, and complete his next gallery series, continuing to raise the bar in both photography and filmmaking.
+This year, Haining is wrapping two feature length documentaries that already have streaming and distribution deals while simultaneously working on a television series pilot, as well he is completing his next gallery series, continuing to raise the bar in both photography and film making.